Eschatologue/CM_wiki/docs/class/paladin/index.md

 If another Paladin feature gives spells that you always have prepared, those spells don't count against the number of spells on the list you prepare with this Spellcasting feature, but those spells otherwise follow the rules in this feature.

+#### Changing Your Prepared Spells

-**Changing Your Prepared Spells.** Whenever you finish a Long Rest, you can replace one spell on your list with another Paladin spell for which you have spell slots.
+Whenever you finish a Long Rest, you can replace one spell on your list with another Paladin spell for which you have spell slots.

-### Spellcasting Ability
+#### Spellcasting Ability

 Charisma is your Spellcasting Ability for your Paladin spells.

-### Spellcasting Focus
+#### Spellcasting Focus

 You can use a Holy Symbol as a Spellcasting Focus for the spells you prepare for this class.